TheThingsNetwork/docs/doc/content/lorawan/regional-parameters/_index.md

 The Regional Parameters also include LoRaWAN layer parameters such as maximum payload size.

-In this chapter you will learn in detail about the EU863-870 band and US902-928 ISM band.
+In this chapter you will learn in detail about the **EU863-870** band and **US902-928** ISM band.
 This chapter also presents some important parameters involved in other channel plans.

 ## Channel Plans

 LoRaWAN operates in the Unlicensed ISM (Industrial, Scientific, and Medical) band.
 The table below lists the latest channel plans and their common names.

-Table 1: Channel plans and common names.

 <table>